-If you have a “friend” that displays any of the above behaviors, there is only one right thing to do – cut them out of your life.
-You are not going to change them, it’s not friendship and it’s not healthy.
+If you have a “friend” who displays any of the above behaviors, there is only one right thing to do – cut them out of your life.
+You are not going to change them; it’s not friendship, and it’s not healthy.

 There is no need to confront them, argue with them, or try to explain why because it’s not going to change a thing.